htcondor/htcondor/docs/users-manual/parallel-applications.rst

-The file transfer mechanism is enabled for this parallel job, such that if any of the eight claimed execute machines does not share a file system with the submit machine, HTCondor will correctly transfer the executable.
-This */bin/sleep* example implies that the submit machine is running a Unix operating system, and the default assumption for submission from a Unix machine would be that there is a shared file system.
+The file transfer mechanism is enabled for this parallel job, such that if any of the eight claimed execute machines does not share a file system with the access point, HTCondor will correctly transfer the executable.
+This */bin/sleep* example implies that the access point is running a Unix operating system, and the default assumption for submission from a Unix machine would be that there is a shared file system.